Defective Drugs and Pharmaceutical Attorneys

 Some examples of current mass tort actions involving pharmaceuticals that we may be able to help you with include:

-The drug that causes the harm may or may not be a part of a drug recall.
-This occurs when the FDA and/or the manufacturer determine that the drug needs to be pulled from the shelf for safety.
-It may be due to inadequate warning labels, the contamination of the drug itself, and/or the side effects of the drug.
-Sometimes scientific research reveals that the drug is only unsafe in certain uses but not necessarily in others.
+The drug that causes the harm may or may not be involved in a drug recall.
+Product recalls occur when the FDA and/or the manufacturer determine that the drug needs to be pulled from the shelf for safety.
+This may be due to inadequate warning labels, the contamination of the drug itself, and/or the drug’s side effects.
+Sometimes, scientific research reveals that the drug is only unsafe in certain uses but not necessarily in others.

 *Never stop taking a prescribed medication without consulting your physician first.

 We are here to help.
-If you suspect you have been harmed due to a defective drug, give us a call to discuss your product liability claim.
-There is no obligation and the initial consultation is always free.
-We also work on a contingency fee basis where we cover the litigation expenses and we receive no fee unless a recovery is made on your case.
+If you suspect you have been harmed by a defective drug, give us a call to discuss your product liability claim.
+There is no obligation, and the initial consultation is always free.
+We also work on a contingency fee basis, where we cover the litigation expenses and receive no fee unless a recovery is made on your case.
 Call us today at (713) 932-0777.

 Warning: Do not stop taking a prescribed medication without first consulting a physician.